goodtrailer/daily-desktop/README.md

 #### Planned
 * ~~National Geographic~~
     * *No longer planned.
 Writing a provider wouldn't be very hard, but on their website Nat Geo make it pretty blatantly clear they don't want people downloading these images.
 It's a shame, but it's understandable.*
+* NASA Astronomy
+* NASA Earth Observatory
+* The New York Times: What's Going On in This Picture?
+* TIME

 ## Blurred-fit Mode
 Daily Desktop has an optional "blurred-fit" mode that fits the entire image within the wallpaper, then fills in the background with a blurred and enlarged version of the image itself, instead of using a solid color like Windows does.
 This is useful if a provider's source contains images that are of a vastly different aspect ratio than your primary display.